Choco Mucho Flying Titans

 The Choco Mucho Flying Titans are a Filipino professional women's volleyball team owned by Rebisco.
-The team competes in the Premier Volleyball League (PVL).
+The team competes in the Premier Volleyball League (PVL), where they have played since their establishment in 2019.

-The team was established in 2019 as the sister team to the Creamline Cool Smashers, making their debut in that year's Open Conference.
+The team made the podium twice in the 2023 Second All-Filipino and 2024 All-Filipino conferences.
+They made finals in both conferences but fell to sister team and perennial rival Creamline Cool Smashers on both occasions.

 History

 The team was created by Rebisco for the 2019 Premier Volleyball League season acquiring the seniors of the 2019 Ateneo Lady Eagles volleyball team together with their coach, Oliver Almadro who won UAAP Season 81 volleyball tournaments.
 Madayag, De Leon, Tolentino and Gequiliana were joined by the players of the disbanding United Volleyball Club from the Philippine Super Liga.
 The team was triumphant for their debut as they swept BaliPure Purest Water Defenders in their first game for the 2019 Premier Volleyball League Open Conference last August 14, 2019.
 They were seventh, winning 6 games out of 16.
 The team, led by Madayag, had a 6-game winning streak for the comeback in the 2021 Premier Volleyball League Open Conference.
 They defeated the PLDT High Speed Hitters, Santa Lucia Realtors, BaliPure Purest Water Defenders, Cignal HD Spikers, Perlas Spikers, and Philippine Army Lady Troopers in the eliminations giving away only two sets.
 They only lost twice in the eliminations to Creamline Cool Smashers and Chery Tiggo 7 Pro Crossovers, whom they faced off in the Semi-Finals.
 They ranked fourth in the 2021 Premier Volleyball League Open Conference after losing to Petro Gazz Angels in the battle for bronze.